-The increase in net revenues for the first quarter of fiscal 2023 compared to the corresponding period of fiscal 2022 was due to an increase in both product revenues and services revenues.
-Product revenues as a percentage of net revenues decreased by less than one percentage point in the first quarter of fiscal 2023, compared to the corresponding period of fiscal 2022.
-Fluctuations in foreign currency exchange rates adversely impacted net revenues percent growth by approximately four percentage points in the first quarter of fiscal 2023, compared to the corresponding period of fiscal 2022.
+The increase in net revenues for the second quarter and first six months of fiscal 2023 compared to the corresponding periods of fiscal 2022 was due to an increase in both product revenues and services revenues.
+Product revenues as a percentage of net revenues decreased by less than two percentage points in the second quarter and first six months of fiscal 2023, respectively, compared to the corresponding periods of fiscal 2022.
+Fluctuations in foreign currency exchange rates adversely impacted net revenues percent growth by approximately five percentage points in both the second quarter and first six months of fiscal 2023 compared to the corresponding periods of fiscal 2022.